-The time-sequential model is composed of three interdependent phases run in sequence.
+The time-sequential model comprises three interdependent phases that operate in sequence.
 Designed to better model medium-term to short-term market and power system operation, these phases are:

-- PASA allocates generator units' maintenance schedule while maximising spare capacity across an outlook period.
-The resulting maintenance outage schedule is passed on to both the medium-term schedule and short-term schedule - Medium-term schedule schedules generation for energy limited plants over a year, i.e. hydroelectric power stations or emission-constrained plants.
-A resulting daily energy target or an implicit cost of generation is then passed on to the short-term schedule to guide the hourly dispatch. - Short-term schedule solves for the hourly generation dispatch to meet consumption while observing power system constraints and chronology of demand and variable generation.
-This phase uses a Monte Carlo mathematical approach to capture the impact of generator forced outages on market outcomes.
+- Projected Assessment of System Adequacy (PASA) this phase determines the generator units' maintenance schedule while optimising capacity reserves across an outlook period.
+The resulting maintenance outage schedule is passed on to both the medium-term schedule and short-term schedule. - Medium-term schedule schedules generation for energy limited plants over a year, that is, hydroelectric power stations or emission-constrained plants.
+A resulting daily energy target or an implicit cost of generation is then passed on to the short-term schedule to guide the hourly dispatch. - Short-term schedule solves for the hourly or half-hourly generation dispatch to meet consumption while observing power system constraints and chronology of demand and variable generation.
+This phase can use a Monte Carlo mathematical approach to capture the impact of generator forced outages on market outcomes.

-2.4.2 Supply bidding models
+2.4.2 Short-term models